 But times are changing and have already changed.
 Interest rates can’t go down much further, so the traditional wind to the back of both stocks and nominal bonds is gone.

 The yields on bonds are also down around zero.
 That means not only is their diversification potential severely lacking (because their yields can’t go down much more to offset losses in equities), but they generate practically no income.

-In such an environment, asset that can do well in a rising inflation environment should be of greater priority.
+In such an environment, assets that can do well in a rising inflation environment should be of greater priority.

 Diversifying one’s bond mix more toward inflation-linked securities (e.g., TIPS, ILGs (inflation-linked gilts)) could make more sense, as well as targeting higher nominal yields in other countries.

 While 5-year US Treasuries offer less than half a percent yield per year, 5-year Chinese government debt still pays out about three percent.